Noncommutative Complex Structures on Quantum Homogeneous Spaces: Introduction

 \section{Introduction}

 Classical complex geometry is a subject of remarkable richness and beauty with deep connections to modern physics.
-Yet despite over twenty five years of \ncgn, the development of \nc complex geometry is still in its infancy.
+Yet despite over twenty-five years of \ncgn, the development of \nc complex geometry is still in its infancy.
 What we do have is a large number of examples which demand consideration as \nc complex spaces.
-We cite, among others, noncommutative tori \cite{DiengSchw,Schw}, noncommutative projective algebraic varieties \cite{SV}, fuzzy flag manifolds \cite{DIAS}, and (most importantly from our point of view) examples arising from the theory of quantum groups \cite{HKdR,Maj}.
-These objects are of central importance to areas such as the construction of spectral triples \cite{FGR1, DDCPN,RS}, \nc mirror symmetry \cite{AKO,PolishSchw, SoibelMirr}, and localisation for quantum groups \cite{BACKK1,BACKK2,LuntRos}.
+These include, amongst others, noncommutative tori \cite{DiengSchw}, noncommutative projective algebraic varieties \cite{SV}, fuzzy flag manifolds \cite{DIAS}, and (most importantly from the point of view of this paper) examples arising from the theory of quantum groups \cite{HKdR,Maj}.

 Thus far, there have been two attempts to formulate a general framework for \nc complex geometry.
 The first, due to Khalkhali, Landi, and van Suijlekom \cite{KLVSCP1}, was introduced to provide a context for their work on the \nccg of the Podle\'s sphere.
 This followed on from earlier work of Majid \cite{Maj}, Schwartz and Polishchuk \cite{PolishSchw}, and Connes \cite{ConnesCuntz, CONN}.
 Khalkhali and Moatadelro \cite{KKCP2,KKCPN} would go on to apply this framework to D'Andrea and D\c{a}browski's work \cite{DDCPN} on the higher order quantum projective spaces.